reversearrow/Movie-Trailer-Website/README.md

 # Movie Trailer Website

-Server-side code to store a list of your favorite movies, including box art imagery and a movie trailer URL.
+Server-side code to store a list of movies, including box art imagery and a movie trailer URL.
 Code to generate a static web page allowing visitors to browse their movies and watch the trailers.

 ## Requirements